rjjakes/wordpress-orm/README.md

 A lightweight, Doctrine style ORM for Wordpress 4.8+.
 Requires PHP 5.5.9+

 This library borrows a lot of concepts from Doctrine for Symfony and applies them to Wordpress.
-Unlike Doctrine, this library has limited capabilities.

 It acts as a layer sitting on top of the internal Wordpress `$wpdb` class.